Nazmul92/dl-weather/README.md

 - competitive recurrent models (LSTM, CNN-LSTM),
 - a Transformer path that is functional but requires further tuning and broader real-data evaluation.

-As a portfolio/research artifact, the project is now suitable for MSc/PhD applications, with clear next steps toward publication-grade experimentation.